We're based in ballot measure ground zero.

 In the ballot measure world, there is probably no more famous direct mail program than Winning Mark’s 2008 Defend Oregon Voter Guides.
 We constructed a program of variable guides, each targeted to a different voter model, e.g. truly undecided moderate voters, progressive voters, more tax-sensitive and conservative voters, voters particularly concerned with education and younger GOTV targets.
 The Analyst Institute not only found them to be remarkably effective, they said that the guides by themselves defeated two of the most dangerous measures on that year’s ballot.
 Often imitated, never duplicated, we are entering our second decade of voter guides.

 In 2004 developers and the (un)wise use movement passed Measure 37, which took a bulldozer to the landmark land use laws that used urban growth boundaries to protect the farms, forests, waterways and special places of Oregon.
 As it moved towards full implementation, a spectacular natural heritage was about to be enveloped by sprawl and mass development.
 Winning Mark provided general consulting, direct mail and digital to help construct and pass the answer: 2007’s Measure 49.
 Our mail program ranged from a 16-page book to a geocoded, personalized letter that showed development claims within 5 miles of the recipient.
-We turned a 60-40 loss into a 60-40 win that literally saved a state.
+In one two-year election cycle, we turned a 60-40 loss into a 60-40 win that literally saved a state.

 Working Hard for Hard Working Families